FlushedCrusher/FlashDeck/README.md

 ## Installation ##

 This is an optional step, if you want to serve the app statically.
-You can also run from file by opening html/index.html in a browser (Prefferably Chrome)
+You can also run from file by opening html/index.html in a browser (Prefferably Chrome).

 ```dart
 npm install -g